grannycart/by-sound-alone/content/preview.md

 **...The captain of a cargo submarine and her small crew...**

 _"That's right.
 I'm Captain Percy.
-She's my boat --- the *Prospect*."_
+She's my boat --- the Prospect."_

 ...